-This article is the second in a series on DOOH Audience Impressions which explores what the factors are that can accelerate DOOH towards the “holy grail” of cross-platform media compatibility.
+This article explores what the factors are that can accelerate DOOH towards the “holy grail” of cross-platform media compatibility.
 In it, we will discuss the state-of-the-union as it pertains to audience measurement standards – online and off.
+This article is also an excerpt from a larger work, Quividi’s DOOH Audience Impressions White Paper which can be downloaded here.

 The definition of an audience impression used in this document is independent of Quividi’s measurement methodology and can be used to qualify impressions for other digital media (cross-platform) and for other non-Quividi detection methods as well.